groverj3/groverj3.github.io/content/pages/about.md

 scripting and Python programming has proven useful.
 I've also picked up R programming.
 In my opinion, these are the most vital skills that a bioinformatician needs to have to be productive on a day-to-day basis.
-I also manage the lab's server, installing software, settings up new users, and solving any hardware and software issues.
-In addition to my work, I've also mentored undergraduate and high school students in the lab and I feel I have a knack for how to motivate people to give their best effort.
+I also manage the lab's server, installing software, setting up new users, and solving any hardware and software issues.
+In addition to my work, I've also mentored undergraduate and high school students in the lab and I feel I have a knack for motivating people to give their best effort.

 As I near the end of my Ph.D. my interests currently lie in improving my knowledge of applied statistics, and leveraging concepts from data science and